-The allocations of free shares and stock options to Partners is primarily designed to retain and create loyalty amongst key Group employee.
-The vesting of the shares and options is subject to the satisfaction of presence conditions (3 years to 6 years depending on the nature of the plan) and performance conditions fully aligned with the objectives of the strategic plan (ROE and Solvency ratio) and a TSR criterion.
-Moreover, beneficiaries must fully respect the Group's Code of Conduct (clawback policy).
-For more information on the performance conditions of 2020 plans, refer to section 2.2.3.4 - Plans providing employee profit sharing of SCOR Group's 2020 Universal Registration Document.
+The allocation of free shares and stock options to Partners is primarily designed to retain and create loyalty amongst key Group employees.
+An allocation will not necessarily occur every year and not every Partner is guaranteed an allocation.

+The vesting of shares and options is subject to satisfying the condition of presence (three to six years depending on the nature of the plan) and performance conditions fully aligned with the objectives of the strategic plan (ROE and Solvency ratio) and a Total Shareholder Return (TSR) criterion.
+Moreover, beneficiaries must fully comply with the Group's Code of Conduct (claw back policy) and complete a training on CSR-related topics every year.
+For more information on the performance conditions of 2021 plans, see Section 2.2.3.4 - Plans providing employee profit sharing of the 2021 Universal Registration Document.